CommerceTeam/commerce/Documentation/CodingGuidelines/Index.rst

 Twitter
 _______
-The official hash-tag for twitter-posts ist #t3commerce
+The official hash-tag for twitter-posts is #t3commerce